sidmalani/flutter-fastlane-fastpublish/README.md

 ## Prerequisites

-- Get a playstore and appstore accounts.
+- Get Google Play and Apple Developer accounts.
 - Get key generated from playstore as a json file.

 ## Setup github secrets as follows